ReneDCDSL/ReneDCDSL.github.io/_posts/2023-10-20-Cuisine & Ingredient Clustergin.md

 ![png](/img/posts/Cuisine/output_15_0.png)

 This dataset contains mostly Italian, Mexican, Southern US, Indian, Chinese & French recipes.
 It is not hard to guess that the data comes from an American website with such food influences. <br>
-The recipe are not equally distributed among all regions but there still are at least 467 recipes for each region.
+The recipes are not equally distributed among all regions but there still are at least 467 recipes for each region.

 ![png](/img/posts/Cuisine/output_18_0.png)

 We can see that among ingredients, spices and condiments appear very often, it is expected as they are fundamental ingredients in most recipes.
-We can also observe some ingredients that symbolic of some specific cuisines: lime juice, parmesan cheese, soy sauce, jalapeno chilie, green onion...
-These ingredients are specific to some regions and so I expect them to be marker of cuisines.
+We can also observe some ingredients that symbolic of some specific cuisines: lime juice, parmesan cheese, soy sauce, jalapeno chili, green onion...
+These ingredients are specific to some regions and so I expect them to be markers of cuisines.

+<a name="text_pro"></a>

 ## Text processing

 In this part, we will apply some text vectorizing tools so that further algorithms can use the ingredients as inputs.

+<a name="text_pre"></a>

 ### Text preprocessing